-The Remuneration Committee comprises Michael Kelly (Committee Chair), Laura Shesgreen and Matthew Singh.
+The Remuneration Committee comprises Paul Gibson (Committee Chair), Michael Kelly and Matthew Singh.
+Before Paul Gibson joined the Board, Laura Shesgreen was a member.
 Only members of the committee have the right to attend meetings, however other individuals such as the CEO can be invited to attend at different points during the year at the discretion of the Chair.
-The role of the Remuneration Committee includes responsibility for all aspects of the remuneration of Executive Directors, including salary, annual bonus (where appropriate) and share-based payments and an awareness of remuneration within the wider workforce.
+The role of the Remuneration Committee includes responsibility for all aspects of the remuneration of Executive Directors, including salary, annual bonus (where appropriate) and equity based incentivisation and an awareness of remuneration within the wider workforce.
 The Remuneration Committee met once during the year.